-Course Title & Credits t distributi course ion of the Eligibility Criteria Pre-requisite of the course Code Tutorial Practical Elements of Modern Physics 4 2 0 2 Appeared in Semester 4 PHYSICS DSC - 5
+Course Title & Credit t distributi course on of the Eligibility Pre-requisite Code Tutorial Practical Criteria of the course Elements of Modern Physics 4 2 0 2 Appeared in Semester 4 PHYSICS DSC - 5

 This course introduces modern development in Physics.
 Starting from Planck's law, it develops the idea of probability interpretation and then discusses the formulation of Schrodinger equation.
 This paper aims to provide knowledge about atomic physics, hydrogen atoms and X-rays.
 It also introduces concepts of nuclear physics and accelerators